 [VZ in Wikipedia]

-For the short leg, I shall use the JAN series of options, which trades for the last time 38 days hence, on Jan.
-16, and for the long leg, the JUL series, which completes trading on July 15, 220 days from now
+I shall use the FEB series of options, which trades for the last time 30 days hence, on Feb.
+20.

-Implied volatility stands at 18%, which is about the same as the VIX, a measure of volatility of the S&P 500 index.
-VZ’s volatility stands in the 27th percentile of its annual range.
+Implied volatility stands at 24%, which is 0.8 times the VIX, a measure of volatility of the S&P 500 index.
+VZ’s volatility stands in the 88th percentile of its most recent range.

 |Week||SD1 68.2%||SD2 95%||Earns|